MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 <hr>

-<h2>Case study 2: Indigenous cartography versus European conventions</h2>
+<h2>Case study 2: Indigenous cartography and European conventions</h2>

 <p>The creation of maps is closely linked to the territorialisation of power that marked the early modern period in Europe (Barget, 2023), but this does not mean that visualisations of space were absent from other cultures before the age of colonialism.
 Indigenous peoples across the world have named and visually recorded places in their own ways, and contact with European culture often meant that traditional concepts of space and colonial demarcations of territory influenced each other.</p>